amitchat/docker-rdp-vscode/README.md

 that could run Visual Studio Code.
 Being able to RDP from Windows into this VM container and be able to code and debug makes it more pleasant!
-I also wanted to make sure some conveniences were workinglike clipboard support across Windows/Linux as the default XRDP package doesn't appear to support it.
+I also wanted to make sure some conveniences were working, like clipboard support across Windows/Linux as the default XRDP package installed doesn't appear to support it.
 Also, it takes care of installing some nicer fonts and fixes the Tab key mapping.